minio/minio/docs/orchestration/kubernetes/README.md

 Kubernetes constructs like Deployments and StatefulSets provide perfect platform to deploy Minio server in standalone, distributed or shared mode.
 In addition, using Minio [Helm](https://helm.sh) Chart, you can deploy Minio server with a single command on your cluster.

-Minio Helm Chart offers great deal of [customizeability](#configuration), still if you'd rather like to deploy Minio using custom config files, you can do that as well.
+Minio Helm Chart offers great deal of [customizability](#configuration), still if you'd rather like to deploy Minio using custom config files, you can do that as well.
 This [blog post](https://blog.minio.io/build-aws-s3-compatible-cloud-storage-on-gcp-with-minio-and-kubernetes-159cc99caea8#.8zesfh6tc) offers an introduction to running Minio on Kubernetes using .yaml configuration files.

 ## 1. Prerequisites